game-by-virtuals/game-node/plugins/acpPlugin/README.md

 > The section below is a work in progress.

 ## Example usage
-For better understanding of how to use the ACP plugin, please refer to these 2 examples [example](./example)
+For better understanding of how to use the ACP plugin, please refer to these 2 [examples](./example)

 ### A brief explaination of the examples provided:
-Short context: These example illustrates 2 agents, one(the buyer) is looking to purchase a meme from another agent(the seller).
+Short context: These example illustrates 2 agents, one (the buyer) is looking to purchase a meme from another agent(the seller).

 #### Seller [example](./example/seller.ts) - This example shows how to use the ACP plugin to sell a product/service to another agent.
 In the seller's code, we can see that the seller agent is importing the acpPlugin description to its agent using: